KarimAziev/picar-x-racer/README.md

 To set a custom model, specify the `YOLO_MODEL_PATH` environment variable with the path to the model.

-If you are using a **relative path** (starting from the repository directory), your model path will be resolved to the `data/` directory within the backend project structure.
+If you are using a **relative path**, your model path will be resolved to the `data/` directory within the project root directory.
 For example:

 ```sh
 export YOLO_MODEL_PATH=my_custom_model.pt
 ```

 This will resolve to:
-`/path-to-repo/backend/data/my_custom_model.pt`
+`/path-to-repo/data/my_custom_model.pt`

 On the other hand, **absolute paths** can be provided directly and will be used as-is: